Student Services: General Policies and Procedures

 Cell phones and other electronic devices are not to be used in the classroom without the instructor’s permission.
 Refer to the course Section Information Sheet for specific guidelines.

-The Personal Crisis Intervention Team (PCIT) was established by the College to support and strengthen safety and security efforts across the campus.
-The PCIT is made up of two licensed counselors, a crisis intervention staff member, BPCC Confidential Advisors, the BPCC Safety and Security Officer, and the BPCC Chief of Police.
+The Behavioral Intervention Team (BIT) was established by the College to support and strengthen safety and security efforts across the campus.
+The BIT is made up of a licensed counselor, the Assistant to the Athletic Director, BPCC Confidential Advisors, the BPCC Safety and Security Officer, and the BPCC Chief of Police.
 The Campus Counselor leads the team and reports directly to the Vice Chancellor for Student Services.
-The purpose of the PCIT is to provide immediate crisis intervention for students if needed and to serve as the referral team for counseling services, emergency basic needs, psychiatric and dependency assistance, sexual assault, domestic abuse, and other crisis situations.
+The purpose of the BIT is to provide immediate crisis intervention for students if needed and to serve as the referral team for counseling services, emergency basic needs, psychiatric and dependency assistance, sexual assault, domestic abuse, and other crisis situations.

 During regular office hours (8:00 am – 4:30 pm), call: